Louis-P35/CNC_milling_machine/README.md

 This repository documents the entire build process, from the initial technical choices to assembly, software setup, and calibration.
 The goal is to provide a detailed overview for anyone looking to understand or replicate the build, including all the challenges encountered and the solutions found along the way.
 I hope this serves as an informative guide for other makers and CNC enthusiasts looking to venture into building their own custom milling machine.

 ## 2. Key Features
-- Increased working area
+- Big working area
-- Increased rigidity
+- High rigidity
 - Able to mill aluminum

 ## 3. Technical Choices